 Shweta Tiwari Used To Lock Herself Up & Cry; Says Daughter Convinced Her To Do Intimate Scenes

 Shweta Tiwari is one of the beautiful and talented actresses we have in the television industry.
 Post &TV's Begusarai, the actress was on a break after she gave birth to son Reyansh in 2016 and was enjoying motherhood.
 She made her comeback with Sony TV's show Mere Dad Ki Dulhan and is also seen in Ekta Kapoor's web series Hum Tum & Them.
 For the first time, Shweta will be seen doing intimates scenes (with Akshay Oberoi aka Yudi) in the web series.
-The actress revealed that she was hesitant to do bold scenes and had even locked herself in the vanity and cried!
+The actress revealed that she was hesitant to do bold scenes and had even locked herself up in the vanity van and cried!

-Shweta Tiwari Used To Lock Herself In Vanity & Cry
+Shweta Tiwari Used To Lock Herself Up In The Vanity Van & Cry

-Shweta revealed that she had a lot of mood swings while shooting intimate scenes.
+Shweta revealed that she had mood swings while shooting intimate scenes.
 She was quoted by Spotboye as saying, "All these people have tolerated me so much on set.
-I used to leave the sets and lock myself inside the vanity and cry saying ‘I can't do it'."
+I used to leave the sets and lock myself inside the vanity (van) and cry saying ‘I can't do it'."

 Palak Convinced Her To Do Intimate Scenes

 "When the script came to me, there were kisses mentioned in it.
 I discussed this with my daughter Palak and she told me ‘anyway, you are getting bored with acting and want to leave this job.
 So 90's ki heroine bankar chhodne se kya faayda, current heroine bankar chhodo na'.
-So, I also got convinced thinking what's the big deal about kissing someone on-screen."
+So, I also got convinced thinking what's the big deal about kissing someone on-screen." (sic)

 The Actress Adds…